 Though many people enjoy smoking recreational or medicinal cannabis, others find the sensation of smoking unpleasant.
 For others, lung conditions may impact the ability to smoke, making it more difficult to enjoy the therapeutic effects of cannabis.

-Even though smoking remains a popular marijuana consumption method, you may be looking for new and exciting ways to enjoy it.
-Fortunately, thanks to technology and education advancements over the years, there are many ways to safely consume marijuana and reap the many recreational and medicinal benefits.
+Even though smoking remains a popular cannabis consumption method, you may be looking for new and exciting ways to enjoy it.
+Fortunately, thanks to technology and education advancements over the years, there are many ways to safely consume cannabis and reap the many recreational and medicinal benefits.

 Edibles are concentrated and have delayed effects, however, so be mindful of your dosing and be patient while waiting for psychoactive effects.

-Drinks infused with marijuana technically fall under edibles, but they are a less common way of consuming it.
-Marijuana tea or coffee is a versatile consumption option, however, which can be adjusted to your needs.
+Drinks infused with cannabis technically fall under edibles, but they are a less common way of consuming it.
+Cannabis tea or coffee is a versatile consumption option, however, which can be adjusted to your needs.
 The caffeine also gives the high a boost, providing you with a unique buzz.

 Ingestible oils are a cannabis concentrate that’s consumed orally.
 These are commonly found in the form of applicators or capsules, which can be eaten directly or added to food.
 Like edibles, ingestible oils require low dosing at first and have delayed effects, so take it slow.

 Tinctures are infused liquids that have cannabis extracts in an alcohol soak, vegetable glycerin, coconut oil or olive oil, which are then applied under the tongue.
 They can also be applied to food like any other edible.
 Tinctures enter the bloodstream immediately, so their effects are fast-acting, but they also provide you with dosage control.
 A variety of cannabinoid profiles, flavors and potencies are available with tinctures as well, so you have plenty of options for your desired effects.